kintone-labs/kintone-ui-component/docs/docs/index.md

     We released kintone UI Component version 1.0.0 on 04 March 2021.
     If you want to use it, please check <a target="_blank" href="https://kintone-ui-component.netlify.app/">this website</a> for details.

-    With the release of v1, we will continue to mainly fix bugs and update libraries for v0.
-We don't plan to develop new functions for now.<br>
+    Currently, the mainstream is v1 and we will stop the maintenance of v0 on 31 December 2023.<br>
-    Currently, the mainstream is v1.
-We are considering stopping the maintenance of v0 in the near future.
+    Until then, we will continue to mainly fix bugs and update libraries for v0.
+We don't plan to develop new functions.

 ## Quick start
 * [QuickStart Javascript](Getting-Started/QuickStart-Javascript)